• Skip to primary navigation

 Mosaic pot with a pilea plant inside.

-My sister bought me the beautiful pot in the background of the image above from an artist center many years ago.
+My sister bought me the beautiful pot in the background of the image above from an artist's center many years ago.
 I always wanted to try my own hand at creating something similar and I can't believe how easy it was to turn an old clay pot into a colorful mosaic planter.

 Thrift store plates and cups